-While chains allow us to execute predefined sequences of LLM calls and other actions, many real-world tasks require more dynamic behavior.
-Imagine needing to answer a question like, "What was the weather like in London yesterday, and what is the square root of the number of rainy days reported there last month?"
-A simple chain might struggle because the exact steps depend on intermediate results (finding the weather report, extracting the rainy days, then calculating).
-This is where agents come into play.
+LLM frameworks commonly employ 'chains' to execute predefined sequences of LLM calls and other operations.
+However, many tasks demand more dynamic behavior than these fixed sequences can provide.
+Consider a scenario where an application needs to answer a question such as, "What was the weather like in London yesterday, and what is the square root of the number of rainy days reported there last month?"
+A straightforward chain may encounter difficulties because the precise steps required depend on intermediate results (e.g., finding the weather report, extracting the count of rainy days, and then performing a calculation).
+For such situations, agents are highly effective.

 In the context of LLM frameworks like LangChain, an agent uses a Large Language Model not just to generate text, but as a reasoning engine to determine a sequence of actions to take.
 Think of it less like following a recipe (a chain) and more like a helper who can figure out how to accomplish a goal using a set of available tools.